Etive-Mor/Open-IMO-CII-Calculator/README.md

 **_Multiple Fuel Type calculations_**

-That there are two CalculateAttainedCiiRating methods.
+There are two `CalculateAttainedCiiRating` methods.
 One for a ship which consumes a single fuel type, and another which consumes multiple fuel types.
 Both methods are available at `CalculateAttainedCiiRating`.

 ### Calculator Result Format